 - In 2010, Marvin Booker died while being restrained in Denver Jail.
 Denver was ordered to pay $6 million in the settlement.

-The City of Denver has spent about $20 million in settlements or jury awards over the past ten years regarding police brutality cases.
-Furthermore, every year, new police brutality cases pop up, and even though the State is taking active measures to reduce excessive force cases, it’s critical to ensure that victims and their families receive justice.
+The City of Denver has spent about $20 million in settlements or jury awards over the past 10 years regarding police misconduct and brutality cases.
+Furthermore, every year, new cases pop up, and even though the state is taking active measures to reduce excessive force cases, it’s critical to ensure that victims and their families receive justice.

-If you suspect that you (or a loved one) was the victim of police brutality, make sure to not hesitate and contact Denver police brutality and civil rights attorney Raymond Bryant.
+If you suspect that you (or a loved one) was the victim of police brutality, make sure to not hesitate and contact Denver civil rights attorney Raymond Bryant.
 Call the Civil Rights Litigation Group in Denver today at (720) 515-6165 for a free consultation.